PLAN: Variance-Aware Private Mean Estimation: Empirical Evaluation

 \subsection{Experiment design}

-\paragraph{Parameter input space.} The following parameters needs to be chosen for each execution of \algorithmname: the universe $\universevariable$, the $\ell_p$ error norm, and the privacy budget $\rho$ as well as the partitioning of $\rho$ into $\rho_1, \rho_2, \rho_3$.
+\paragraph{Parameter input space.} The following parameters need to be chosen for each execution of \algorithmname: the universe $\universevariable$, the $\ell_p$ error norm, and the privacy budget $\rho$ as well as the partitioning of $\rho$ into $\rho_1, \rho_2, \rho_3$.
+We also use a failure probability $\beta$ to compute exact constants for the universe after scaling and the value of $k$ for the clipping threshold quantile, cf. \Cref{algo:set:parameters} in \Cref{alg:our-algorithm} and the discussion above.
 Since \instanceoptimalshort uses a binary search for their quantile selection, the amount of steps to use also needs to be chosen. \instanceoptimalshort sets the amount of steps to 10 by default, but an empirical investigation shows that this value is too low for many of our settings --- the binary quantile search ends early which causes inaccurate results.
 To level the playing field, we use 20 steps to ensure that \instanceoptimalshort does not suffer any disadvantages from the binary quantile search failing.
+Furthermore, we noticed that in the implementation of~\instanceoptimalshort, the quantile for the clipping threshold is set too aggressively.
+We used as offset a value that is twice as large as their proposal, which made their implementation much more robust without increasing the median error.